Anthony Easthope asks,

 In other words, the mirror image takes on such importance as a result of the parent’s confirmation and approval – ‘Yes baby, that’s you!‘

-So our identity – including our position or place in the world – derives not only on relations of sameness but also on something that transcends images, an ‘Other’.
+So our identity – whichnincludes our position or place in the world – derives not only on relations of sameness but also on something that transcends images, a symbolic universe or ‘Other’.

 The mother as Other

-It is often the mother who first occupies the position of Other because it is she who receives the child’s primitive cries and retroactively gives meaning to them: ’Yes, that’s you.’
+It is often the mother who first occupies the position because it is she who receives the child’s primitive cries and retroactively gives them meaning: you’re hungry, you’re too warm, and yes, that’s you.’

-In a short space of time this Other becomes associated with language, morality, the law, and – importantly for therapy – the unconscious.
+In a short space of time this Other becomes the site of language, morality, the law, and – importantly for therapy – the unconscious.

 Perhaps we can hear the very beginnings of this Other in the first video when the mother asks the simple question, ‘Where’s Gemma?’